cracken25/Local-File-Organizer/docs/DEVELOPMENT_STATUS.md

 The **Enhanced File Organizer** is a desktop application designed to intelligently organize files on a user's local device using artificial intelligence.
 This project represents a significant enhancement over the original command-line interface (CLI) version, introducing a modern web-based GUI, structured taxonomy system, comprehensive review workflow, and database-backed document tracking.

 The application follows a four-step workflow: **Scan → Classify → Review → Migrate**, with all AI processing occurring entirely on-device to ensure complete privacy.
-The project uses a FastAPI backend (Python 3.12+) with a React/TypeScript frontend, integrated via PyWebView for desktop deployment.
+The project uses a FastAPI backend (Python 3.12+) with a React/TypeScript frontend, deployed as a web application accessible via browser.

 This document provides a comprehensive assessment of the current development state against the Product Requirements Document (PRD.md) and outlines a detailed plan for completing the remaining work.
 The completion plan incorporates iterative development cycles, automated testing infrastructure, Human-in-the-Loop (HITL) testing, and realistic timelines to ensure successful project delivery.